-There are two types of inferring:
+There are two ways to infer data:

 - Metadata/schema: This is responsible for describing the dataset and generating its meta-data, such as deducing the data-types of the features and listing the entities that are involved.
 Options belonging to this type are Entities, Features and Index.
-The InferOptions class has the InferOptions.schema() function which returns a value containing all the options of this type. - Stats/preview: The related to calculating statistics and generating a preview of the actual data in the dataset.
+The InferOptions class has the InferOptions.schema() function that returns a value containing all the options of this type. - Stats/preview: This relates to calculating statistics and generating a preview of the actual data in the dataset.
 Options of this type are Stats, Histogram and Preview.